If you're a man, roaming the streets past midnight, watch out for La Viudita Negra!

 La Viudita Negra

-Sometimes called La Viudita (Little Widow) or La Vuida Negra (Black Widow), this is a legend mostly heard in South America, but can be heard in all of Latin America due to Spanish colonization, as it has Spanish origins.
+La Viudita (Little Widow) or La Vuida Negra (Black Widow), is a legend mostly heard in South America.

 According to legend, she was a woman living in fear because of her abusive husband.
 He beat her and raped her when he got drunk, which was on the regular.
 One day she fought back and killed him, and then herself.
 She was not done seeking revenge and it is now said she roams the streets after midnight, waiting for her next victim.
 She dresses in all black, from head to foot, including a black veil over her face.
 She waits for drunk men that offer to walk her home, both with different intentions, as legend tells, these drunk men are seeking one night stands.
 Once they are far away, she lets the drunk men get all handsy, so that they can get closer, for her to reveal her terrible face.